-There are many reasons why your iPhone won’t turn on or keeps on shutting down randomly.
-Whatever it is, it’s undoubtedly causing you headaches and hampers you from using your device.
+There are many reasons why your iPhone won’t turn on or keeps shutting down randomly.
+Whatever it is, it’s undoubtedly causing you headaches and hampering your use of your device.

-But before you take the trip to the nearest Genius bar or Apple Store, you can try troubleshooting it yourself unless there are apparent internal hardware issues.
+But before you visit the nearest Genius Bar or Apple Store, you can try troubleshooting it yourself unless there are apparent internal hardware issues.

 If your iPhone won’t turn on